ballerina-platform/ballerina-spec/stdlib/proposals/log/contextual_logging.md

 keyValues = {env = "prod", nodeId = "delivery-svc-001"}
 ```

-The current ‘ballerina/log’ module has an implicit root logger, which we configure using the above configurable variables.
-Conceptually, functions such as `log:printInfo()` use the root logger underneath the log.
+The current `ballerina/log` module has an implicit root logger, which we configure using the above configurable variables.
+Conceptually, functions such as `log:printInfo()` use the root logger underneath.
 The following section describes a way to make loggers explicit in the API.

 ### Loggers
 Loggers are a fundamental concept in almost every log library on this planet.
 Loggers define the front end of a log library that developers interact with.
-This proposal makes Loggers an explicit construct in the `ballerina/log` module by allowing developers to create new loggers, child loggers from a parent, etc.
+This proposal makes Loggers an explicit construct in the `ballerina/log` API by allowing developers to create new loggers, child loggers from a parent.

 A logger can be configured with a format, a level, a list of destinations, and a default context, enabling developers to isolate general application logs from other special loggers such as audits and metrics.

 The following object type defines the Logger.
-All print* function signatures are the same as the top-level print* functions in the current log module.
+All print* function signatures are the same as the top-level print* functions in the current log API.

 ```ballerina
 public type Logger isolated object {